tumaer/SciML/_sources/lecture/gp.md

 ## GP for Classification

-Without discussing all the details, we will now provide a brief sketch how Gaussian Processes can be adapted to the task of classification.
+Without discussing all the details, we will now briefly sketch how Gaussian Processes can be adapted to classification.
 Consider for simplicity the 2-class problem:

 $$
 0 < y < 1, \quad h(x) = \text{sigmoid}(\varphi(x))